Canada to join US in fight with Mexico over GM corn

 If the consultations fail to resolve disagreements within 75 days, Washington can request a dispute settlement panel to decide the case.

-The United States requested formal trade consultations in March over objections to Mexico's plans to limit imports of GM corn and other agricultural biotechnology products.
-Those consultations took place, but failed to resolve the matter, senior officials of the U.S. Trade Representative's office said.
+The U.S. requested formal trade consultations in March over objections to Mexico's plans to limit imports of GM corn and other agricultural biotechnology products.
+Those consultations failed to resolve the matter, senior officials of the U.S. Trade Representative's office said.

-(Reporting by Rod Nickel in Winnipeg, Manitoba and Steve Scherer in Ottawa; Editing by Stephen Coates)
+(Reporting by Rod Nickel in Winnipeg, Manitoba and Steve Scherer in Ottawa; additional reporting by Leah Douglas in Washington; Editing by Stephen Coates and Sriraj Kalluvila)

 ((rod.nickel@tr.com; Twitter: @RodNickel_Rtrs;))